-14 ISO/IEC/IEEE 42020 2016 Enterprise, Systems and Software - Architecture Processes
+ISO/IEC/IEEE 42020 2016 Enterprise, Systems and Software - Architecture Processes

-- · monitoring and assess architecture development with management direction, and - deciding on necessary corrective actions and iterate. - 5.8.3 This process is normally lead in different organizations of the enterprise where architecture developments are taking place.
-It strongly depends on the kinds of architecture being developed.
+- providing guidance and direction for architecting activities, - monitoring and assess architecture development with management direction, and - deciding on necessary corrective actions and iterate. - 5.8.3 This process is normally lead in different organizations of the enterprise where architecture developments are taking place.
+It strongly depends on the types of architecture being developed.